CraftWorksMC/Chora/README.md

 ## Known Issues

 - After changing some settings, all the data is cleared from screens and need to be manually refreshed.
-- After selecting a radio, selecting an album always plays the first song.

 ## Roadmap